stonith404/pocket-id/docs/docs/setup/user-management.md

 1. Manually create users via the admin interface.
 2. Sync users from a [LDAP](/configuration/ldap) source.

-Once you have created your users using one of the methods above, follow the steps below to help configure passkeys for the users.
+Once users have been created using one of the methods above, follow the steps below to help configure passkeys for the users.

 ## Setting Up User Passkeys

-You as the admin can not add passkeys for users, the end users will have to configure those on their own.
-Below are the eays the user can do this.
+> You as the admin can NOT add passkeys for users, the end users will have to configure those on their own.

-Passkeys can be stored in services like `Bitwarden`, `LastPass`, `iCloud` or Even just locally on certain devices using platform authenticators.
+> Passkeys can be stored in services like `Bitwarden`, `LastPass`, `iCloud` or Even just locally on certain devices using platform authenticators.

 ### One Time Link